jahedabedi/GW190521echo/README.md

 This repository is a companions to [arXiv:2201.00047](https://arxiv.org/abs/2201.00047).
 It contains the data presented in the paper and all necessary configuration files to replicate the results.
 We also provide Mathematica and Pyhton and scripts for reproducing many of the plots from the publication.

-To keep the repository size manageable, we do not provide data from the injection stydies for the p-value and energy error estimation.
+To keep the repository size manageable, we do not provide data energy error estimation.
-To get parameter files for ours cWB searches please use [this branch](https://github.com/LuisFLongo/GW190521echo) .To use the Boltzmann echo waveform molde with PyCBC code please use [this branch](https://github.com/jahedabedi/pycbc/tree/Boltzmann_echoes).
+To get parameter files for ours cWB searches please use [this branch](https://github.com/LuisFLongo/GW190521echo).
+The codes for doing injection study and cWB p-value estimation are stored in [this branch](https://github.com/jahedabedi/GW190521echo/tree/main/cWB).
+To use the Boltzmann echo waveform molde with PyCBC code please use [this branch](https://github.com/jahedabedi/pycbc/tree/Boltzmann_echoes).
 We encourage use of these data in derivative works.
 If you use the material provided here, please cite the paper using the reference:
 ```
 (BIBTEX)